Code of Practice

 SLAB has been considering an updated Code of Practice for some time, but we want to incorporate ideas from the profession and others.

-This will inform the content of the Code.
+This informed the content of the Code.

 Background to the code